vap-library/vap-library/policies/httproute-fields/README.md

 # Policy logic
 Currently supported:
-* when `spec.allowedHostnames` list of the parameter custom resource exists, the `spec.hostnames` field of the HTTPRoute is defined and it only contains hostnames that are on the list
+* when `spec.allowedHostnames` exists in the parameter: the `spec.hostnames` field of the HTTPRoute must be defined and can only contain hostnames that are on the parameter list
+* when `spec.allowedParentRefs` exists in the parameter: if any of the allowedParentRef list item matches with ALL it's attributes on the requested HTTPRoute resource, then the resource is allowed otherwise it is rejected

 When there is no parameter custom resource the policy denys.